DevilAguo0/hiddify/How-to-configure-Hiddify-panel-properly.md

 ![](https://user-images.githubusercontent.com/125398461/236670372-500351a3-d829-4665-af29-651451f45c2d.png)

 Then click apply changes for saving configurations.
 If you face with a problem, [Go here](https://github.com/hiddify/hiddify-config/wiki/How-to-configure-Hiddify-Panel-properly#apply-configs).
-If the changes are applied successfully; The panel is almost ready to use, but it is recommended to read the following contents till the end so that you can get the maximum advantages of this panel.
+If the changes are applied successfully; The panel is almost ready to use, but it is recommended to read the following contents till the end so that you can take the maximum advantages of this panel.